samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **STEP 3: A12 Pinecone — Bronze, if energy allows.**
 Still not started.
 Completes the A10–A12 vector bundle and clears Track C trigger condition 3.

-**STEP 4 (NEW): Agentic AI use case — design, A21 Bronze.**
+**STEP 4: Agentic AI use case — design, A21 Bronze.**
 First real touch on Agentic AI (A21, currently not started).
 Candidate use case: an agent that reads a failing GitHub Actions run and produces a plain-English root-cause summary + suggested fix — directly mirrors the manual diagnosis done in S13 on the compliance-docs failure, just automated.
 Uses the Claude API already wired into bank-of-sandhu (Haiku 4.5).
-Session 14 scope is design + Bronze explanation only — what does "agentic" actually mean, what would this agent's loop look like — not full implementation yet.
+Session 14 scope is design + Bronze explanation only — not full implementation yet.

 **Do NOT this session:**
 - Start Track C / M6 build (condition 2 still open — M2 or M5 Chunks 2–3 needed).